 During these visits, we will booster vaccines, and run yearly heartworm tests (for dogs), fecal (to test for intestinal parasites) and FIV/FeLV test (for indoor/outdoor cats).
 We encourage general bloodwork to help us gain a baseline for organ function.

 Kittens and puppies eventually age.
 We like to keep them healthy and happy as long as possible so you may have a long life with them.
 In doing so, we encourage yearly labwork that evaluates liver, kidney, thyroid levels.
 As these babies get much older, they may need bi-annual visits.
 We may also start these seasoned babies on joint supplements.
 Your doctor may help you decide what path to follow is best.

 We offer heartworm and flea/tick preventatives, for both dogs and cats.
 Monthly and injectable options for heartworm prevention are available for dogs.
 Topical and oral flea/tick preventatives are available for dogs, topical only for cats.
-We are a small clinic and keep only a few brands on hand but if you have a particular you prefer, we can order it for you or authorize that it be delivered to your home.
+We are a small clinic and keep selected brands on hand but if you have a particular you prefer, we can order it for you or authorize that it be delivered to your home.

 Heartworm preventatives require a yearly heartworm test to confirm that the product is working and rule out tick-borne diseases.
 If you wish to decline this blood test, we will ask that you sign a heartworm test waiver form at least every other year.